-How perfect would a bite of this Minty Grapefruit Brûlée be after our Bacon, Basil, Balsalmic Potato?
-So delicious!
+How perfect would a bite of this Minty Grapefruit Brûlée be after our any hearty, savory dish?

 - 1 large Ruby Red grapefruit

-- 1 small bunch of fresh mint washed and dried
+- 1 small bunch fresh mint, washed and dried

 Cut the grapefruit in half, horizontally.
 Then use a grapefruit knife, or sharp paring knife to cut around each segment.